bilalmasud07/DataCollectorAPI/README.md

 This project combines multiple aspects of data engineering, from initial data extraction and storage to the creation of an accessible and functional API, aiming to provide a streamlined, end-to-end data solution.

-### Steps to Set up and Run the Project

-1. **Request an API Key**:
-   - Request an API key using this link: [NVD API Key Request](https://nvd.nist.gov/developers/request-an-api-key).
-   - The API key will be received via the provided email address.

-2. **Download the GitHub Repository**:
-   - Download this GitHub repository to your computer.
-Downloading might take some time because it already includes files with data in it.
-However, it will regenerate the data as well, and that's the next step.

 ### There are three main parts inside the project: